mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 footer: true
 ---

+In August of 2013, I will have taken on a new role as a GIS Data Engineer for [Tableau Software](http://www.tableausoftware.com).
-I am currently working as a GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
-I coordinate with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis projects.
+I recently ended a nearly four-year term as GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
+In that role, I coordinated with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis projects.
-In addition to my external clients, I act as the primary GIS support for a staff of twenty-some environmental scientists and engineers.
+In addition to my external clients, I acted as the primary GIS support for a staff of twenty-some environmental scientists and engineers.
 I enjoy creating tools that help empower decision makers and domain knowledge experts to directly access their data, removing the barrier to information that is typically associated with complex and unintuitive GIS software.